 - A faculty member shall receive at least one written annual review of their professional performance per academic year.
 The evaluation shall be formative as well as summative.
-The evaluation is completed by the appropriate administrator in the faculty member's academic unit (e.g., Dean, Department Chair, or designee) and reviewed and approved by the Dean (where the Dean is not the reviewer).
-Faculty should refer to the Promotion, Tenure, and Review Expectations for their academic unit for details on requirements. - The annual evaluation shall be based upon the faculty portfolio, faculty performance, and the faculty self-evaluation for the previous calendar year.
-These materials shall be used to evaluate the faculty member's performance in teaching, scholarship, and service. - It is the faculty member's responsibility to provide their academic administrator with the relevant materials for this review.
+The evaluation is completed by the appropriate administrator in the faculty member's academic unit (e.g., dean, department chair, or designee) and reviewed and approved by the dean (where the dean is not the reviewer).
+Faculty should refer to the Promotion, Tenure, and Review Expectations for their academic unit for details on requirements. - The annual evaluation shall be based upon faculty performance and the faculty member's self-evaluation for the previous calendar year.
+These materials shall be used to evaluate the faculty member's performance in teaching, librarianship, and/or other professional duties; scholarship (for tenuretrack/tenured faculty only); and service. - It is the faculty member's responsibility to provide their academic administrator with the relevant materials for this review.
 During the annual evaluation, each faculty member shall develop, in consultation with their immediate academic supervisor, a set of goals for the coming year. - Both the faculty member and the evaluator(s) shall signify that the evaluation has been discussed by signing the evaluation.
-A copy shall be placed in the faculty member's personnel file; electronic copies shall be given to the faculty member and the Office of the Provost. - If a faculty member feels that the final evaluation is inaccurate and/or detrimental, the faculty member should follow procedures provided in the NSU Bylaws, Chapter 6, Section 8.
+A copy shall be placed in the faculty member's personnel file; electronic copies shall be given to the faculty member and the Office of Academic Affairs. - If a faculty member feels that the final evaluation is inaccurate and/or detrimental, the faculty member should follow procedures provided in the NSU Bylaws.
 The faculty member's response shall be attached to the evaluation.